facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 I used it as an example since it is specific to the design of hierarchies.

 I do not want to write an article about developping in accordance with **Liskov principle**, there is already a lot of literature about it on the web.
-I would just like to emphasize that building a hierarchy of objects is not easy: more the hierarchy is deep and more we are faced with design problems. `final` helps us to prevent these problems.
+I would just like to emphasize that building a hierarchy of objects is not easy: the deeper the hierarchy, the more we are faced with design problems. `final` helps us to prevent these problems.

 For this reason, before creating subclasses, we should ask ourselves questions like the following or similar: